What study costs and how to fund it

 Fees-free tertiary study

-If you’re doing tertiary study for the first time, you may be eligible for the equivalent of one year’s study paid through the Fees Free initiative.
+If you’re doing tertiary study or trade training for the first time, you may be eligible for the equivalent of one to two year’s study paid through the Fees Free initiative.

 Some education providers have their own fees-free schemes.
 Check course costs at different education providers before you enrol.

 You may be able to get a scholarship that either pays your fees or gives you a grant of money.